Amazon halts plan to block UK Visa credit cards amid talks

 - Published

-Amazon has dropped plans to block UK Visa credit cards payments this week as the two sides continue to try to resolve a dispute over payment fees.
+Amazon has dropped plans to block UK Visa credit card payments this week, as the two sides continue to try to resolve a dispute over payment fees.

 "The expected change regarding the use of Visa credit cards on Amazon.co.uk will no longer take place on January 19," Amazon said.